News Release

 Rebuilding on Connections Forged

-This tour began at their Children’s Village, a residential care home for children aged three to 18 needing assistance.
-65 children and youth gathered, performing songs and dances for the Company.
-They were in turn thrilled by the showcase of ballroom dance styles, later pairing up with dancers to learn the chacha.
-In a Thai Public Broadcasting Service interview the next day, Holman recounted, “We bring them up onto the floor and teach them basic rhythms of how we dance and what we do.
-We get to know them one on one and then they all join together and share.
-So it’s a very rich experience…it can be quite life-changing to learn about other cultures and people.”
+In a Thai Public Broadcasting Service interview the next day, Holman explained, “We bring them up onto the floor and teach them basic rhythms of how we dance and what we do.
+We get to know them one-on-one, and then they all join together and share.
+So it’s a very rich experience. … It can be quite life-changing to learn about other cultures and people.”

 Touching Hearts and Lives

-ISB student Naika, 16, felt the Company’s community spirit and was “definitely inspired”.
+ISB student Naika, 16, felt the company’s community spirit and was “definitely inspired.”
 “From just watching them, it’s given me this sort of feeling of going back to dance again because they have so much passion when they dance and so much emotion and feeling,” she said.
-Her dance teacher Stephanie Fletcher shared, “One of them walked away and she said… she felt really special and loved by all of your dancers.”
+Her dance teacher, Stephanie Fletcher, shared, “One of them walked away, and she said … she felt really special and loved by all of your dancers.”

 Style Guide Note:When reporting about The Church of Jesus Christ of Latter-day Saints, please use the complete name of the Church in the first reference.
 For more information on the use of the name of the Church, go to our online Style Guide.